Toolz-at/consent-mode-banner-cmp-free-toolz/readme.txt

 Injects the Toolz CMP banner script in the footer with a unique Banner ID, only when enabled and configured by the admin.
 No public links or branding are added.
 Typical use: display and control the Toolz CMP banner for consent/privacy compliance using a unique ID.

-Injeta o script do banner CMP da Toolz no rodapé com um ID único, apenas quando ativado e configurado pelo administrador.
+Injeta o script do banner CMP da Toolz no rodapé com um ID único para o banner, apenas quando ativado e configurado pelo administrador.
 Não adiciona links públicos ou branding.
 Uso típico: exibir/comandar o banner CMP da Toolz para consentimento/privacidade/compliance usando um ID único.

 == Installation ==